Table 3. Laboratory Testing Schedule for Monitoring People With HIV Before and After Initiation of Antiretroviral Therapy

 h If a patient has HBV infection (as determined by a positive HBsAg or HBV DNA test result), TDF or TAF plus either FTC or 3TC should be used as part of the ARV regimen to treat both HBV and HIV infections (see the Hepatitis B Virus/HIV Coinfection section).

 i If HBsAg, HBsAb, and HBcAb test results are negative, HBV vaccine series should be administered.
-Refer to the HIVMA/IDSA’s Primary Care Guidance for Persons with HIV and the Adult and Adolescent Opportunistic Infection Guidelines for detailed recommendations.1,2
+Refer to the HIVMA/IDSA’s Primary Care Guidance for Persons with HIV(link is external) and the Adult and Adolescent Opportunistic Infection Guidelines for detailed recommendations.1,2

 k The HCV antibody test may not be adequate for screening in the setting of recent HCV infection (acquisition within the past 6 months) or advanced immunodeficiency (CD4 count <100 cells/mm3).
 HCV RNA screening is indicated in persons who have been successfully treated for HCV or who spontaneously cleared prior infection.
 HCV antibody-negative patients with elevated ALT may need HCV RNA testing.